dragonfly-xyz/oracles.club.server/README.md

 -   [Fork, Clone, or Download on GitHub](https://github.com/Dragonfly-Capital/oracles.club.server)

 ### Usage
-After the appropriate env variables are set, launch the server using:
+After the appropriate ENV variables are set, launch the server using:

 ```sh
 python3 oracles.py